Jocelyn-McKnight/honours-thesis-corpus/1973/62-Where Did Coconuts Come From.md

 Taim yu rausim skin bilong kokonas long naip, yu inap painim pes bilong man.

 Ol tumbuna ol i stori olsem.

+---

+Long ago, in a village called Bukai in New Ireland Province, there lived a married couple.

+They had one daughter who was very beautiful.

+Many young men wanted to marry her, but her father always refused.

+The young woman was not allowed to marry anyone.

+One day, her mother and father went to the garden and left her alone.

+While she was alone, a shark came out of the sea and spoke to her.

+The shark said, “I want to marry you.”

+The girl was frightened but she agreed because she did not want to make the shark angry.

+The shark told her that he would come back the next day and take her away.

+When the shark returned the next morning, the girl followed him into the sea.

+The girl’s parents returned home and could not find her anywhere.

+They searched the garden and the beach but did not see her.

+They were very sad.

+One day, the mother went down to the beach and saw her daughter’s head floating in the water.

+She cried and called to her husband.

+The father came and took the head and buried it near the beach.

+A few weeks later, a tree grew from the place where the girl’s head had been buried.

+This was the first coconut tree.

+Now when we drink coconut water, we say that it is the tears of the girl.

+When we look at the marks on the coconut shell, we can see her eyes and mouth.

+**Author:** Roselin Nebita
+**Location:** Bukai Village, New Ireland Province